Marcha rice: Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 31 July 2023 and is valid until 28 November 2031.

 Marcha Dhan Utpadak Pragatisheel Samuh from Mainatand, proposed the GI registration of Marcha rice.
-After filing the application in November 2021, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Marcha rice" exclusive to the rice grown in the region.
-It thus became the second rice variety from Bihar after Katarni rice and the 23rd type of goods from Bihar to earn the GI tag.
-The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.
+After filing the application in November 2021, the rice was granted the GI tag in 2023 by the Geographical Indications Registry in Chennai, making the name "Marcha rice" exclusive to the rice grown in the region.